 What souvenirs should I buy on Malta?

-I always leave Malta with some of these products.
-As a fan of prickly pears I always purchase the local liquor made from the fruit.
+When you visit Malta make sure to take home some of the fantastic products for which the islands are famous.
+As a fan of prickly pears, I always purchase the local liquor made from the fruit.
 If you are visiting some of the markets you will easily be able to pick up some of these souvenirs!

 - Bajtra – Prickly Pear liqueur